chaipakonMan/RandomNumberGenerator/README.md

 pyttsx3, to deal with text to speech random, to do the actual RNG

+/**
+ Dependencies:

+ * speech_recognition, to help with speech to text
+ * pyttsx3, to deal with text to speech
+     * item 2.1
+ * random, to do the actual RNG
+ */

 Please give the computer 1 second after the prompt, before you responding to it!